Turning Distractedness into Inspiration

 Taking an active mental role when you are procrastinating is the first key to turning distractedness into inspiration.

 I find when I over-focus on something, my mind grows weary with the whole subject and refuses to churn out anything of consequence.
 The water runs dry and I grow frustrated.
-I stagnate, come to a screeching halt, with nothing to show for it.
-This is usually when I get distracted with something that gives my brain a break, only to return with guilt at my lost time.
+I stagnate and come to a screeching halt, with nothing to show for it.
+This is usually when I get distracted by something that gives my brain a break, only to return with guilt for my lost time.

 But when I allow my mind a break to guiltlessly wander wherever it so chooses, I can re-approach that canvas anew, with fresh energy and ideas.

-Sometimes our minds are far too jumbled, the soil dry with the stress of productivity, that it becomes impossible to plant a seed.
-We need our minds to be fertile for the reception of inspirational seeds that, once rooted, can flourish off of motivation from the stamina of tangible growth.
+Sometimes our minds are far too jumbled, the soil dehydrated by productivity, that it becomes impossible to plant a seed.
+We need fertile minds for the reception of inspirational seeds so that, once planted, can take root and bloom.

-When we allow our thoughts to clear a bit, to wander on their own accord, quite suddenly it seems that we provide space for these insights to fit in right where it clicks just enough for that theoretical light bulb to come on.
+When we allow our thoughts to clear a bit, to wander on their own accord, quite suddenly it seems that we provide space for these insights to fit in.
+They finally have enough charge for that theoretical light bulb to come on.

 I have found that with this open mindset, my distractedness can easily be the cure to my creative blocks and lack of focus.

 The way life happens, you never know when or where you may be hit with an epiphany.
-Sometimes there are little lucky spontaneous combustions of ideas that occur in the most convenient times, as you are within the moment of creation.
-But oftentimes, these epiphanies find you when you are distracted, wandering through the internet or taking a nap.
+Sometimes there are little lucky spontaneous combustions of ideas that occur at the most convenient times.
+A miraculous notion hits you right when within the moment of creation.
+But oftentimes, these epiphanies find you when you are distracted, wandering the internet or taking a nap.